UMM-CSci-3601/intro-to-git/README.md

 # Editing a simple program

+:bangbang: Don't move on to this next part until _everyone_ is done with the previous part.

 In this second part each group will make a small change to a simple Java program, `Hellos.java` in the `program` directory.
 Each group will make a small extension to that program in a way that virtually guarantees some sort